 The crust is made the day before and allowed to ferment in the refrigerator overnight.
 The crust is taken out of the refrigerator to proof and brought back to room temperature before using.

 Although you may think, by the name, that the deep-dish pizza contains a thick crust, it really doesn’t.
-The crust is really about the thickness of a regular hand-tossed pizza, but the name comes from the way the crust is shaped up the side of the pan to create a deep area for your toppings.
+The crust is really about the thickness of a regular hand-tossed pizza.
+The name comes from the way the crust is shaped up the side of the pan to create a deep area for the cheese and toppings.

 It did take some time to get used to the crust shaping process.
 I learned to make steady little pulls make it stay up the side a bit better.
 There is always plenty of assistance if anyone needs it.
 Young and old, everyone had a great time!

-At this point, they took our little crust masterpieces in the pack, labeled with our names on popsicle sticks of course.
+At this point, they took our little crust masterpieces in the back.
+They were labeled with our names on popsicle sticks of course.

 How Uno’s added the toppings